11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 were to interact with it, at which point I realized I could just make the `Model` be a subclass of some variety of GUI component, which would let a `MouseListener` or `KeyListener` of some description simply call the controlling methods, which in turn call the `invalidate`/`repaint` methods of this GUI component, omitting the update loop entirely.
+The draw operation and update operations of the `Model` are still synchronized (via a single, static, `SYNC_OBJECT`), so only one of those operations may happen at a time, so the model won't suddenly become completely different mid-draw operation.
+Furthermore, instead of iterating through the `PassageMap` when attempting to draw the `PassageObject`s, the `values` set of that map is deep-copied into a `DrawablePassageObjects` set, and this set is iterated through instead by the draw thread, so, even if the `PassageMap` somehow gets modified whilst the draw operation is happening, there won't be any problems caused by concurrent modification.

 In the MVP iteration, I didn't do this in an entirely optimal way.
 I had a `MouseController` class which implemented `MouseListener` (as well as `MouseMotionListener`), to listen for mouse inputs,